restful-ma/rest-ruler/docs/rules/implemented-rules/CRUD-function-names-should-not-be-used-in-URIs.md

 ### What is checked

-* Currently, static implementation only
 * Checks every path (server paths included) if it contains CRUD operation keywords and returns a list of violations
 * Individual segments are checked if they have a crud operation as substring (target includes get) --> there is no violation
 * Keywords that are currently checked: "get", "post", "delete", "put", "create", "read", "update", "patch", "insert", "select", "fetch", "purge", "retrieve", "add"

 ### What is not checked

-* The parameters in curly brackets are excluded from the path and are therefore currently not checked in a dynamic fashion
+* The parameters in curly brackets are excluded from the path and are therefore currently not checked
 * If more than these previously defined words are to be considered CRUD violations, perform the following steps:
    1. Add the appropriate words to the attribute `CRUD_OPERATIONS` in the `./src/main/java/cli/rule/rules/CRUDRule.java`
    2. Mine the words that have the appropriate words as substring from `./src/main/java/cli/docs/wordninja_words.txt` and add them to the list `./src/main/java/cli/docs/CRUD_words.txt` (Exclude similar words to still detect the violation; e.g. "gets" from "get")

 ### Future work

-* Dynamic analysis will check the parameter input if it contains CRUD operation keywords
+* --

 ## Source